CMJ: History and operations

-Minor scandals soon followed.
+Minor scandals followed.
 CMJ was accused of manipulating their charts in order to push their own compilation into the Top 200; however, CMJ claimed it was an accident and the compilation was only used as a placeholder.
 This resulted in CMJ changing the name of their New Music Report compilation from Certain Damage to On Air.
 In addition, the magazine was criticized at the time by many in the independent music community for focusing too much on major label acts, which resulted in Beggars Group pulling ads from the publication.

 By 2004, New Music Monthly was off newsstand completely and issues were often sent out sporadically, which made it hard to attract new subscribers.
 New Music Report went from being a weekly publication to only being sent out every other week (the published charts were available only online for the off-weeks).

 Though the final issues were sent out in 2008, New Music Monthly officially stopped publishing on June 20, 2009.
 New Music Report would soon follow.

 While the magazines were faltering, CMJ entered into an agreement with Metropolitan Talent for a proposed merger.
-This resulted in Metropolitan giving CMJ $600,000 in "stay alive money," but ended in a lawsuit when the deal fell apart and CMJ was instead sold to Adam Klein (former CEO of eMusic) and Abaculi Media instead in 2014.
-In a move described as "devastating," founder Bobby Haber was let go by Abaculi shortly thereafter.
+This resulted in Metropolitan giving CMJ $600,000 in "stay alive money", but ended in a lawsuit when the deal fell apart and CMJ was instead sold to Adam Klein (former CEO of eMusic) and Abaculi Media instead in 2014.
+In a move described as "devastating", founder Bobby Haber was let go by Abaculi shortly thereafter.

 By 2016, CMJ was no longer putting on the annual Music Marathon, and staff stopped getting paid in October 2015, which eventually lead to a lawsuit and Klein's bankruptcy.

 In 2019, Amazing Radio purchased the CMJ brand with the hope of reviving the Music Marathon.
 Offerings of various artists were placed online with at home performances due to the worldwide COVID-19 pandemic.

 CMJ New Music Report

 CMJ New Music Report published top-30 lists sent to them by radio stations, which subscribed at a cost of a few hundred dollars a year.
 The magazine moved to an online only format and was released weekly as a digital PDF magazine until it folded in 2017.

 On January 5, 2004, CMJ New Music Report published a 25th anniversary double issue led by an editorial staff that included editor-in-chief Kevin Kerry Boyce, and managing editors Louis Miller and Doug Levy.
-The issue featured The White Stripes on the cover in a photograph captured by art director Drew Goren; the magazine named the band's 2003 release, Elephant, its Album of the Year.
+The issue featured the White Stripes on the cover in a photograph captured by art director Drew Goren; the magazine named the band's 2003 release, Elephant, its Album of the Year.

-Many musicians from the New York City indie rock community have worked on staff at CMJ over the years, including members of acts such as Parts and Labor, Poingly, and The Airborne Toxic Event.
+Many musicians from the New York City indie rock community have worked on staff at CMJ over the years, including members of acts such as Parts and Labor, Poingly, Worriers, and the Airborne Toxic Event.